cetz-package/cetz/src/bezier.typ

   }
 }

-/// Find cubic curve extrema by calculating
-/// the roots of the curves first derivative.
+/// Find cubic curve extrema by calculating the roots of the curve's first derivative.
+Returns an <Type>array</Type> of <Type>vector</Type> ordered by distance along the curve from the start to its end.
-///
+/// - s  (vector): Curve start
+/// - e  (vector): Curve end
+/// - c1 (vector): Control point 1
+/// - c2 (vector): Control point 2
-/// -> (array of vector) List of extrema points
+/// -> array
 #let cubic-extrema(s, e, c1, c2) = {
   // Compute roots of a single dimension (x, y, z) of the
   // curve by using the abc formula for finding roots of